ueapy/pythoncourse2020/src/installation.md

 ## 1. Install Python distribution using Anaconda
 1.1.
 [Download Anaconda with Python 3.7 for your OS](https://www.anaconda.com/download/).
 If you have a Cefas laptop, **do not** install Python from the Cefas Software Centre.

 1.2.
 Install it following [these instructions](https://docs.anaconda.com/anaconda/install/).
-Be sure to select install "just me".
+Be sure to select install "just me" when prompted.

 ## 2. Download course materials
 The material for the workshop can be directly downloaded as a [zip file](https://github.com/ueapy/pythoncourse2020-materials/archive/master.zip) or can be cloned from our [GitHub repository](https://github.com/ueapy/pythoncourse2020-materials).